Aegean Has No Intention of Leaving Caribbean Bunker Market

 Aegean Marine Petroleum Network Inc. (Aegean) says today news that it has out-chartered two of its Caribbean-based bunkering vessels to Bunker One is not a signal that it is leaving the market.

-"As a ship-owner with 42 owned bunkering vessels, Aegean always looks to optimize out-charters when they can be achieved at very favorable rates as we have done with Bunker One for a short tenor," Aegean's Chief Operating Officer, Kostas Polydakis, told Ship & Bunker.
+"As a ship-owner with 41 owned bunkering vessels, Aegean always looks to optimize out-charters when they can be achieved at very favorable rates as we have done with Bunker One," Aegean's Chief Operating Officer, Kostas Polydakis, told Ship & Bunker.

 "We have no intention of leaving the Caribbean market and continue to maintain other vessels in the region that make deliveries in both Jamaica and Trinidad."